Skip to main content

 We incorporated Althea as a public benefit corporation (PBC) to put our money with our mouth is.
 We wanted to make sure that our organization is mission-aligned to support our vision, and that our bylaws had that explicitly stated.

 Our goal is to further humanity’s understanding of the impact of psychedelic programs on health and consciousness.
 Our backgrounds are in technology, data, and bringing new ideas to life.
 We are passionate about the power of psychedelics, and we wanted to bring our skillsets to support this industry, and we have.
 We’ve created technology to help support the amazing healers by cutting down on the administrative and compliance tasks they have to keep track of.
-We have given tools to help up the level of professionalism, increasing safety and the level of trust between clients and practitioners.
+We have provided tools to improve the level of professionalism, increasing safety and trust between clients and practitioners.
 We are in this field because we have been touched by these medicines, and we want to support this movement the way we can best.
 We continue to be moved regularly by the impact this type of work and therapy has had on people as well as by the passion and dedication the practitioners and supporters of this space are.

 Unlike other vendors in this space, we don’t just want to be an expense item on a fledgling business’s budget – we want to see this industry grow.